Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 My Personal Touch

 What is ayran?
 It is a really simple yet fantastic drink!
-For me, this creamy yoghurt drink is an everyday staple, super easy to make, and something I grew up with in my homeland, Bulgaria.
+For me, this creamy yogurt drink is an everyday staple, super easy to make, and something I grew up with in my homeland, Bulgaria.

 Where Ayran Drink Comes From